Quantum Logic Gate Synthesis as a Markov Decision Process: Acknowledgments

 \section{Acknowledgments}

+M.S.A. was primarily supported by Rigetti Computing during this work, where he wrote an initial version of this manuscript which was posted on the pre-print repository arXiv.
+M.S.A. and P.P.O. were supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under the contract No. DE-AC02-07CH11359.
+M.S.A. is currently supported under this contract through NASA-DOE interagency agreement SAA2-403602, and by USRA NASA Academic Mission Services under contract No. NNA16BD14C.

-I would like to thank Erik Davis and Eric Peterson, who provided valuable insights and useful feedback throughout the development of this work.
+M.S.A. would like to thank Erik Davis and Eric Peterson for valuable insights and useful feedback throughout the development of this work.
 Previous work with Keri McKiernan, Erik Davis, Chad Rigetti and Nima Alidoust directly inspired this current investigation.
 Joshua Combes and Marcus da Silva provided early feedback and encouragement to explore this work.
+P.P.O. acknowledges useful discussions with Derek Brandt.